Hebilicious/server-block-nuxt/README.md

 </template>
 ```

 This will generate 2 handlers in `server/.generated/api` :

 - GET : `server/.generated/api/message.get.ts`
 - POST : `server/.generated/api/message.post.ts`

+All HTTP methods are supported.

 A `.gitignore` file will be generated for you.
 Do not commit the generated files in your repository.